riskportal/network-tutorial/docs/0_intro.md

 This notebook complements the Markdown documentation in this repository, but does not follow a strict 1-to-1 mapping.
 Use it for end-to-end examples and contextual guidance.

-You can also [launch the Quickstart notebook on Binder](https://mybinder.org/v2/gh/riskportal/network-tutorial/HEAD?filepath=notebooks/quickstart.ipynb) for a fully interactive experience without installing anything locally.
+You can also <a href="https://mybinder.org/v2/gh/riskportal/network-tutorial/HEAD?filepath=notebooks/quickstart.ipynb" target="_blank" rel="noopener">launch the Quickstart notebook on Binder</a> for a fully interactive experience without installing anything locally.

 ---